MartinVu/pocketsizedwebpage/privacy_policy.md

 <br>
 If you wish to cancel your consent please enter the Settings inside of the mobile application developed by PocketSized Game and choose appropriate option.
 <br>
-If you wish to opt out of receiving any promotional emails or newsletters you can do so by clicking on the "unsubscribe here" link at the bottom of each email.
+If you wish to opt out of receiving any promotional emails or newsletters you can do so by clicking on the unsubscribe here link at the bottom of each email.
 To change or delete push notifications, visit the settings section on your device and select the appropriate setting.
 <br>
 If you have an account with us, you can view and edit your profile to change the settings in order to prevent others being able to add you as a friend.
 <br>